nicolasdao/userin/README.md

 	}
 }

-// The required stub's value are: const stub = {
+// The required stub's properties are (change the values to your own stub): const stub = {
 	user: {
 		username: 'valid@example.com', // Valid username in your own stub data.